SkipPharaoh/PersonalWebsite/README.md

-# Sonya's Portfolio Website
+# Sonya's Sandbox

 Welcome to my portfolio website!
-Click [here](https://sonya-personal-website.vercel.app/) to view my portfolio website.
+Click [here](https://sonya-personal-website.vercel.app/) to view the website.
 This repository contains the source code and content for my personal portfolio.

 ## Table of Contents